 - All children should wear sunscreen with an SPF of at least 15 on exposed skin. - Parent/guardian will apply the first layer of sunscreen prior to drop off. - Parent/guardians will provide the children with enough sunscreen (in a sealed labeled container) for later applications.
 One container per child, please.
-Childcare center standards recommend that a sunscreen spray or "roll-on" is provided to the staff to minimize skin contact.

 • Staff will be responsible for thorough follow-up applications after one hour in the water, after 2 hours of activity in the sun (due to perspiration), and/or any other time that it is needed.
-Please note that your child may have sunscreen applied on them by the childcare staff.
+Please note, your child may have the sunscreen applied for them by the child care staff.
 Please explain this to your child before drop-off.